danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

    ![](Media/image0016.png)

-   Identify the subscription you will use for this exercise and make sure you are on in by executing:
+   Identify the subscription you will use for this exercise and make sure you are on it by executing:

    ```bash
    az account set --subscription <subscription id>